ptolemybarnes/galactical-relations-koans/README.md

 #### Beta
 - Planets have many moons.
-- Moons belong to a planet and a sun.
+- Moons belong to a planet.

 #### Gamma
 - Planets have many asteroids.